Skein module dimensions of mapping tori of the 2-torus: A simpler formula

 In this section we compute the dimension of the space $\HH_0^\gamma(\End_{\SkCat_{\SL_2}(T^2)}(V))$, which is a direct summand of the skein module of $M_\gamma$.
 We begin by giving a description of the endomorphism algebra.
 We then give a basis of idempotents for this algebra, and use this to determine the dimension of $\HH_0^\gamma(\End_{\SkCat_{\SL_2}(T^2)}(V))$ in terms of the number of fixed points of $\gamma$ acting on this basis.
+Here we work with the endomorphism algebra in the Kauffman bracket version of the skein category (see Rmk. \ref{r-SL_2-KBSM-equivalent}).

 Let us parameterize $T^2 \times I$ with coordinates $\{ (e^{2\pi i r}, e^{2\pi i s}, t): (r, s, t) \in [0, 1]^3\}$ and assume that all embedded 1-manifolds are given the blackboard framing as in Notation \ref{n-framing}, to allow them to denote skeins.